South Carolina Code of Regulations

-(5) Practice building subject matter (administration, finance, etc.) will not be approved for license renewal.
+(6) Practice-building subject matter (administration, finance, etc.) will not be approved for license renewal.

-E. Waiver During Period of Temporary Medical Disability.
+D. Waiver During Period of Temporary Medical Disability.
 The Board reserves the right to waive continuing education requirements for individual cases involving extraordinary hardship or incapacitating illness.
 A licensee may be eligible for waiver or extension who, upon written application to the Board and for good cause shown, demonstrates that the applicant is unable to participate in a sufficient number of regular continuing education programs for license renewal.

 (1) Permitted Machines.
 The following machines are approved for use in therapeutic modalities: